 Make your own soda or flavored water drinks at home.

 Why?
 You pay a ton for the label and (typically) plastic bottle, and to transport the water weight.
 This is a huge burden on our sustainable future.
-Buy soda syrups and a soda maker such as SodaStream, or simply add flavors to tap water for an unlimited variety.
+Buy soda syrups and a soda maker such as SodaStream, or simply add flavors or fruits to tap water for an unlimited variety.

 Never, ever, ever use disinfecting wipes or antibacterial soaps unless you have a medical condition for which this is required practice.

 Why?
 A couple of reasons.
 Cost.
 Waste (single use throwaway stuff).
 Toxins that affect air quality and can harm your skin and your lungs.
-Finally, they kill all bacteria including the good bacteria we need, and they don’t dissipate as alcohol and peroxide-based treatments do.
+Finally, they kill all bacteria including the good bacteria we need, and they don’t dissipate in a safe way as alcohol and peroxide-based treatments do.
 Save our water systems, and your future health by cleaning (which is an awesome thing to do, preferably simply with soap and water), and using only peroxide or alcohol-based sanitizers.

 Try to not warm up your car (or cool down your car in the summer) before driving.

 Why?
 It has been proven that the only reason to warm a car is personal comfort.
 If you need that, then OK.
 But there is actual detriment to the good operations of the car as idling is the least beneficial operational range for vehicles.
 It is understandable if you want comfort, but the car will warm up faster if you are in gear and driving.
 If you have a car with seat heaters, use those until the engine hits temp.
 Of course, do what you must to clear the windows!